What is Tracheal Stenosis?

 For moderate or severe symptoms, your child may need surgery to make the airway larger.
 This will help your child breathe more easily.

 In some cases, your doctor may want to do a surgical procedure called a tracheotomy.
 In this procedure, an opening is made below the level of airway narrowing.
-This provides your child a safe airway and makes it easier for them to breathe.
+This makes it easier for your child to breathe.

 -